Christian-ALLEGRE/OmnirigBiggerTimeout/README.md

 # OmnirigBiggerTimeout
-OmniRig from VE3NEA fork that enable COM port timeout up to 20000ms in stead of 4000ms
+OmniRig from VE3NEA fork that enable COM port timeout up to 20000ms instead of 4000ms.
+I labelled this version V1.21